BZIvanov/Learning-CSharp/README.md

 - public - placing public before the class keyword will make the class accessible anywhere in our application

+- internal - accessible only from the same assembly

 ### struct

 - structures are similar to classes, they are used for more simple data types.
 For example **int** is of type struct